TTLN Team

 Languages: French, Spanish (and a little bit of Latin!)

-Current Role: Trent and Tame Language Hub Lead, ATLP Trust Lead for Languages, Arthur Terry SCITT Languages Lead.
+Current Role: Trent and Tame Language Network Lead, ATLP Trust Lead for Languages, Arthur Terry SCITT Languages Lead.

 Experience:

-As Hub Lead for the Trent and Tame Language Hub, Tracy is excited to bring language teachers and leaders across the region together to create a strong and sustainable network of passionate linguists who share best practice and find innovative solutions to the challenges we encounter on a daily basis!
+As Network Lead for TTLN, Tracy is excited to bring language teachers and leaders across the region together to create a strong and sustainable network of passionate linguists who share best practice and find innovative solutions to the challenges we encounter on a daily basis!

 Specific Areas of Interest: